catseye/SixtyPical/doc/SixtyPical.md

 changed by this instruction (unless of course dest is a flag.)

 If and only if dest is a byte table, the index-memory-location must be given.

+There is another mode of `st` which write `a` into memory, indirectly through a pointer.

+    st a, [<dest-memory-location>] + y

+The memory location in this syntax must be a pointer.

+This syntax copies the constents of the `a` register into the contents of memory at the pointer (offset by the `y` register).

+In addition to the constraints above, `y` must be initialized before this mode is used.

 ### copy ###